lynxthecat/maintain-wan-lease/README.md

 http://www.snbforums.com/threads/problem-udhcpc-does-not-deconfig-upon-wan-cable-disconnect.74397/

-One way to install is to place the script inside /jffs/scripts, chmod +x it, and then setup or edit 'post-mount' to include the line:
+One way to install is to place the script inside /jffs/scripts, chmod +x it, and then create or edit 'post-mount' to include the line:

 /jffs/scripts/maintain-wan-lease &